 Most places these days make you do everything yourself online.
-But is that what the customers want?
-Not in my experience.

-A lot of people aren’t comfortable sending large amounts of money via an online system or app.
+But I’ve found most people aren’t comfortable sending large amounts of money via an online system or app.

 We have attained a 5-Star “excellent” rating on the customer review website Trustpilot, the highest rating available.

-From a regulatory perspective, Key Currency is an FCA Authorised Payment Institution (No. 753989), and as such, all money transfers are conducted through safeguarded client accounts.
+In terms of regulation, Key Currency is an FCA Authorised Payment Institution (No. 753989), and as such, all money transfers are conducted through safeguarded client accounts.